 Why the North Fork Should Be Your Next Getaway

 Everyone’s heard of the Hamptons, a seafront swath of Long Island where fashionistas, celebs and well-heeled Manhattanites spend their summer vacations.
-But those who long for a more down-to-earth vibe in a similarly scenic landscape are turning to the less-famous North Fork, a 30-mile stretch of farmland tucked between the calm waters of the Long Island Sound and the bays that separate the area from the South Fork.
-This traditional farming community has dozens of wineries and micro breweries, stylish mom-and-pop shops and a thriving restaurant scene with a slow-food ethos.
-The center of the action is in Greenport, a handsome maritime village filled with clapboard storefronts selling contemporary and vintage housewares, beach clothes, specialty foods and much more.
+But those who long for a more down-to-earth vibe in a similarly scenic landscape are turning to the less-famous North Fork, a 30-mile stretch of farmland tucked between the Long Island Sound and bays that separate the area from the South Fork.
+Here, you'll find wineries and micro breweries, stylish mom-and-pop shops and a thriving restaurant scene with a slow-food ethos.

 EAT & DRINK